 However, a successful energy turnaround in the maritime sector will depend on having uniform and stable framework conditions in place and a strong partnership between industry and policymakers.
 With appropriate subsidy measures, development programmes for building cleaner and more efficient engines can be implemented more swiftly.
+We are currently working for example on 4 projects in these fields that are being financed by the Federal Ministry for Economic Affairs and Energy.
 And with proper underpinning by the public sector, customers will be able to install new, low-emission propulsion systems in their vessels at shorter notice because they will have reliable infrastructures at their disposal such as – to name an example – adequate tank facilities for LNG (Liquid Natural Gas).

 Dr Chatterjee, you are leading the Green & High-Tech programme at Rolls-Royce Power Systems.
 What is your chief focus?